Andreapdr/annodoc/index.md

 ---
 layout: entry
-title: Computational Lingustic
+title: Universal Dependencies Annotation Guidelines
 ---

-## Universal Dependencies Annotation Guidelines

-### Nominals
+## Nominals

 The UD annotation assumes the nominal, or noun phrase, as one of the basic structures that we expect to find in all languages.
 A nominal minimally consists of a noun, proper noun or pronoun.